achille-martin/rocket-league-custom-plugins/README.md

   repo, create the template, paste the existing plugin content back into your repo, then look at the git rules
 * Create the template
-* Build the solution to make sure your
+* Build the solution to make sure your setup is correct

 ## Git rules
 1) Add to the .gitignore all unwanted files created by Visual Studio